-It facilitates direct communication between diversion officers and clients.
-In addition, chats are automatically logged, so diversion officers do not have to upload screenshots of all text communications with their clients.
+It facilitates direct communication between diversion officers and defendants.
+In addition, chats are automatically logged, so diversion officers have immediate access to all historic text communications with their defendants.

-It saves staff time by allowing diversion officers to conduct and score required assessments virtually, avoiding data entry from paper tools.
+It has dramatically reduced paperwork and clerical duties by allowing diversion officers to virtually conduct/score intakes that are auto filed and readily available to officers and supervisors.
+These results assist defendants to establish goals and quickly move into their individualized program.

-It allows diversion officers to manage high caseloads more efficiently by reducing paperwork and allowing for virtual visitation, which cuts back on travel time.
+Furthermore, diversion officers can now manage high and complex caseloads more efficiently, devoting adequate time to monitoring low-risk defendants while providing more time to monitor and support moderate to high-risk defendants.

 Evolution of PCAO’s digital case management software for adult diversion

-PCAO attributes much of the success of the case management software to the fact that iTether incorporated input from diversion program staff and external stakeholders during development of the app.
-The app was originally developed for the health care field, so modifications were necessary to meet the needs of a criminal justice agency.
-After several conversations with PCAO staff to understand their requirements, iTether produced a prototype.
-PCAO staff and stakeholder committees then piloted the application and provided feedback. iTether incorporated this input before PCAO officially adopted the technology.
-The company continues to integrate requests from diversion staff.
-In one such instance, a diversion officer requested adding daily uplifting affirmations for the defendants to the application and the development company did so.
-Another diversion officer sought a way for defendants to upload documents that showed proof of program requirement completion, which iTether provided.
+PCAO attributes much of the success of the digital case management system to the fact that the software was tailored to meet their needs based on input from diversion program staff and external stakeholders prior to implementing the program.
+The app was originally developed for health care case management, so modifications were necessary to meet support a criminal justice agency.
+After lengthy conversations with PCAO staff to understand their unique needs and legal requirements, the developers produced a prototype.
+An example of one such need occurred when an officer requested adding daily positive affirmations for the defendants to the app, which became a permanent component of iTether.
+Another diversion officer sought a way for defendants to upload documents that showed proof of program requirement completion, which the app finally included.
+PCAO staff and stakeholders then piloted the application for three months and provided feedback.
+Iteratively, this input was incorporated into the app before its official adoption and rollout.

 Policies, procedures, and training

-Diversion officers who use the case management software received training from both PCAO and iTether.
-These trainings covered how to conduct assessments, upload resources, initiate communication with defendants, and complete other tasks in the application.
-The agency focused heavily on proper administration of the ORAS during the transition to the software because of its significance in determining the defendants’ risk categories.
-The agency also developed trainings to help the defendants use the software.
+All diversion officers received training on the app from both PCAO and an independent external investigator.
+These trainings covered how to conduct assessments, upload resources, initiate communication with defendants, help defendants develop individualized SMART goals, and complete other tasks in the application.
+Due to its significance to determining the defendants’ risk status and needs, PCAO focused heavily on proper administration of the ORAS during the transition to the software.
+The agency also developed virtual and live trainings to help the defendants use the software.

-PCAO has written procedures for the software, but the majority focus on the diversion program more broadly or the technical functions of the application.
-However, the agency has created a workgroup to build policies and procedures for how to use the qualitative and quantitative data from the application, the handling of domestic violence cases, workforce development, risk-needs responsivity, and quality assurance reviews.
+PCAO has numerous written diversion policies, the majority of which focus broadly diversion on procedures while some address the technical functions of the application.
+However, the agency has created a workgroup to build policies and procedures specific to app implementation and future sustainability and scalability, as well as, the handling of domestic violence cases, workforce development, and quality assurance reviews.
 The workgroup began meeting in February of 2022 and therefore is only beginning their work; however, the workgroup will ultimately adapt lessons learned and anticipated challenges as they solidify the official policy.

 Key takeaways